LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/cat-classes.rst

 .. admonition:: Warning

-   When overriding a method from a base class, the method signatures *must be exactly the same*.
-Recall that the signature of a method is the method name and access level, along with it’s return type and the type and number of input parameters.
+   When overriding a method from a base class, the method name, access level, type and number of parameters, and return type *must be exactly the same*.

-   In this example, the signature of our method is:
+   In this example, the parts of our method that we have to match are:

    .. sourcecode:: csharp